stellarshenson/cookiecutter-data-science/STELLARS_CCDS_PHILOSOPHY.md

-# Stellar's Cookiecutter Data Science Philosophy
+# Stellars' Cookiecutter Data Science Philosophy

 This fork of cookiecutter-data-science emphasizes **simplicity**, **separation of concerns**, and **minimal boilerplate** for data science projects.